Manchester City v Stoke City

 Leave the M60 at Junction 23 and take the A635 towards Manchester.

-Branch off onto A662 (Ashton New Road) towards Droylsden/Manchester and the stadium is on your right after three miles.
+Branch off onto the A662 (Ashton New Road) towards Droylsden/Manchester and the stadium is on the right hand side after three miles.

 There is a limited amount of parking at the stadium - East Car Park is nearest to the visitors entrance.
 Otherwise there are a number of private car parks in industrial premises as you approach the stadium.

 The streets around the Eastlands area are strictly resident parking schemes only.